Read This First

 Prompt 1: For each of the systems in your list above, provide a clear description and the associated strengths and weaknesses.

-The central claim is this: Tends to produce stable, single-party governments.
+In plain terms: Tends to produce stable, single-party governments.

 The candidate with the most votes in a constituency wins the seat.
 Strengths: Simple to understand and implement.
 Tends to produce stable, single-party governments.
 Weaknesses: Can lead to disproportionate representation.
 Encourages tactical voting and often marginalizes smaller parties.